NavigationContentFooter

 Important

-NAT IPs will reach end-of-life on October 1st 2024.
+NAT IPs will reach end-of-life on October 1st, 2024.
 After this date, Scaleway will organize migrations for all clusters to transition to routed IPs.
-Migrations will be planned region by region, with specific dates to be announced.
+Migrations are planned region by region:

 Moving your Kubernetes nodes to routed IPs